Novalis: Jena, Leipzig, Wittenberg: legal studies

 Between 1790 and 1794, Novalis went to university to study law.
 He first attended the University of Jena.
 While there, he studied Immanuel Kant's philosophy under Karl Reinhold, and it was there that he first became acquainted with Fichte's philosophy.
 He also developed a close relationship with playwright and philosopher Schiller.
 Novalis attended Schiller's lectures on history and tended to Schiller when he was suffering from a particularly severe flare-up of his chronic tuberculosis.
 In 1791, he published his first work, a poem dedicated to Schiller, "Klagen eines Jünglings" ("Lament of a Youth"), in the magazine Der Neue Teutsche Merkur, an act that was partly responsible for Novalis's father withdrawing him from Jena and looking into another university where Novalis would attend more carefully to his studies.
 In the following year, Novalis's younger brother, Erasmus, enrolled at the University of Leipzig, and Novalis went with him to continue his legal studies.
 In 1792, he met the literary critic Friedrich Schlegel, the younger brother of August.
 Friedrich became one of Novalis's closest lifetime friends.
 A year later, Novalis matriculated to the University of Wittenberg where he completed his law degree.

 Tennstedt: Relationship with Sophie von Kühn

 After graduating from Wittenberg, Novalis moved to Tennstedt to work as an actuary for a district administrator, Cölestin August Just, who became both his friend and biographer.
 While working for Just in 1795, Novalis met the 12-year-old Sophie von Kühn, who at that time was considered old enough to receive suitors.
 He became infatuated with her on their first meeting, and the effect of this infatuation appeared to transform his personality.
-In 1795, two days before Sophie turned thirteen they got secretly engaged.
+In 1795, two days before Sophie turned thirteen, they became secretly engaged.
 Later that year Sophie's parents gave their consent for the two to become engaged: Novalis's brother Erasmus supported the couple, but the rest of Novalis's family resisted agreeing to the engagement due to Sophie's unclear aristocratic pedigree.